drdeford/CISER2023NetworkX/README.md

 * The NetworkX documentation is always a good starting spot and contains numerous examples in addition to the descriptions of functions and parameters: https://networkx.org/documentation/stable/index.html
 * I taught a graduate class on Computational Tools for Complex Networks at WSU last semester and the course repository (with additional notebooks and exposition documents) can be found here: https://github.com/drdeford/Math_581_05 The notebooks don't have as much expository material as the ones for this tutorial session but do include more detailed computations.
-* As a part of the 2019 VRDI, I taught a week of breakout sessions about networks with materials here: https://github.com/vrdi/Networks-Breakout
+* As a part of the 2019 Voting Rights Data Institute, I taught a week of breakout sessions about networks with materials here: https://github.com/vrdi/Networks-Breakout
 * If you are interested in trying out the GerryChain package for analyzing districting plans, you can find:
   * General information and background: htps://tinyurl.com/gerrytalk
   * Mathematical background (some typos!): http://math.wsu.edu/faculty/ddeford/mcmc_intro.php